GoTeamEpsilon/OpenEMR-Cloud/v1-Beta-AWS-Guide/chapters/01-Getting-Started.md

 ### Start by getting a local copy of OpenEMR v5

 1. Download the latest [tarball](http://sourceforge.net/projects/openemr/files/OpenEMR%20Current/5.0.0/openemr-5.0.0.tar.gz/download) to your computer.
 2. Extract the contents with your favorite archive extractor.
-..* Windows users: If you extract and just get a single ".tar" file, extract the contents of that.
+Note that a `tar` file will need to be extracted after the initial extraction if you are using Windows.
 3. Rename the downloaded "**openemr-5.0.0**" directory to "**openemr**".
 4. Enter into the "**openemr**" directory.
 5. Create an AWS-specific directory called "**.ebextensions**".
-6. Download [this](https://github.com/GoTeamEpsilon/OpenEMR-Cloud/tree/master/v1-Beta-AWS-Guide/assets/eb/eb.zip) zip file to the newly created "**.ebextensions**" directory.
+6. Download [this](https://github.com/GoTeamEpsilon/OpenEMR-Cloud/raw/master/v1-Beta-AWS-Guide/assets/eb/eb.zip) zip file to the newly created "**.ebextensions**" directory.
 Extract the contents with your favorite archive extractor (make sure files are extracted to "**.ebextensions/**" and not "**.ebextensions/eb/**").

 ### Create an AWS Account